MoriaHamami/Python-course/Assignments/A-2/README.md

 ## Assignment Overview

-This project is a solution to an assignment from the **Algorithmic Programming B** course by Dr. Eliyahu Chaleschi, focusing on parallel programming and functional programming techniques in Python.
+This project is a solution to an assignment from the **Algorithmic Python Programming** course, focusing on parallel programming and functional programming techniques in Python.

 The task involves implementing a `Stream` class that operates in a multi-threaded environment while allowing the use of functional programming paradigms.
 This implementation is particularly aimed at creating a workflow where data can be processed in a pipeline, with each step operating in parallel.